JayThakor15/Resume_Flow/README.md

 ### 2. Create Resume

-- Click "Create New Resume" on the dashboard
+- Click "Create Resume" on the dashboard
-- Fill in your personal details, education, experience, and skills
+- Fill in personal details, education, experience, skills, and projects
-- Save your resume
+- Choose a theme and save; create versions as you iterate
+- Use AI suggestions on Summary and Project descriptions for grammar and ATS keywords

 ### 3. Manage Resumes

-- View all your resumes on the dashboard
+- View all resumes on the dashboard (cards with status and version)
-- Edit existing resumes
-- Create new versions
+- Edit, duplicate, activate/deactivate, or delete
-- Download as PDF
+- Download as PDF from the preview page
+- Share via email with a public link and a custom message

 ### 4. Version Control